Sold Out SOLD OUT

 Eric Brace and Thomm Jutz made their separate ways to Nashville two decades ago, each with a musical career well underway.
 Now a formidable duo, their partnership is an extraordinary sum of its parts.

-Thomm grew up in Germany, where as a ten-year-old boy he’d seen Outlaw legend Bobby Bare sing on a television show and right then knew that his future was in Nashville.
-(Can you blame him?
-The power of Bare singing “Pour me another tequila, Sheila, take off that red satin dress” was not lost on young Thomm.)
 While touring Europe playing guitar in rock bands, Thomm saved his money and kept dreaming of Nashville.
-On his second try, he won the immigration lottery (yes, there is such a thing) and headed for Music City.
-There he immediately became an indispensable sideman to the likes of Nanci Griffith, Mary Gauthier, David Olney, Kim Richey, and others, while also building a studio and a reputation as a producer.
+On his second try, he won the immigration lottery (yes, there is such a thing) and headed to Music City.
+There, he immediately became an indispensable sideman to the likes of Nanci Griffith, Mary Gauthier, David Olney, Kim Richey, and others, while also building a studio and a reputation as a producer and songwriter.

-On those albums, songs by Brace and Cooper are side by side with those of Thomm, who won Songwriter of the Year at the 2021 IBMA bluegrass awards.
+On those albums, songs by Brace and Cooper are side by side with those of Thomm, who won “Songwriter of the Year” at the 2021 IBMA bluegrass awards.
 His songs have been recorded by dozens of artists, and he teaches songwriting at Belmont University.
 Thomm’s solo album To Live in Two Worlds was nominated for a bluegrass Grammy award in 2020, and he was featured in an “American Currents” exhibit in the Country Music Hall of Fame & Museum.

 This show is at Jammin Java